eggpi/xmms2-ipod-syncer/README.md

 This client also supports Voiceover, that mildly cool feature in the iPod Shuffle 3G where a synthesized voice speaks the metadata of a track, mainly to compensate for the lack of a screen in the device's body.
 The Voiceover tracks are automatically created when you sync music to your iPod.

+There is also experimental support for conversion of tracks.
+All tracks will be converted to mp3 if needed before being synced to the iPod.
+Currently supported input formats include ogg, flac and m4a.

 This client uses the GNU GPL license.